AlejandroAmarante/portfolio/README.md

 `./sections/projects.css` - Styling for the 'Projects' section of the site.

+`buttons.css` - Styling for all the buttons used throughout the site.

 `fonts.css` - Making the fonts available within the CSS.

 `main.css` - The main CSS file.
 All other CSS files are imported here, and then this file is used as the singular stylesheet for `index.html`.

-`navbar.css` - Styling for the navbar.
+`navigation.css` - Styling for the sidebar and navbar.

 # License